 It’ll also depend on you age, sex, and how high above sea level you live.

 It can reveal more information about your health, depending on what your doctor orders.
 Your doctor will know whether you have an illness or blood condition by measuring the following:

 - MCH (mean corpuscular hemoglobin).
 How much hemoglobin (a protein) is in your typical red blood cell.
 It carries oxygen to your organs and tissues.
-It also moves carbon dioxide from your organs and tissues back to your lungs.

 - RDW (red cell distribution width).
 How your much your red blood cells vary in size.

 - Reticulocyte Count.
 This test measures the number of new red blood cells in your body.

 - MPV (mean platelet volume).
 The average size of the platelets in your blood.

 - PDW (platelet distribution width).
 How much your platelets vary in size.